-We also evaluate a neural SDE variant using a state size of 16 and a 2-layer MLP with hidden layer size 64 and tanh activation functions.
+We also evaluate a neural SDE variant with a 2-layer MLP with hidden layer size 64 and tanh activation functions.
 The diffusion uses a sparse connection layer with non-zero diagonal parameters only, which is shared with the augmented SDE. \paragraph{Augmented SDE} The augmented SDE induces a path measure on continuous latent paths, implicitly defining our approximate posterior distribution.
 This neural SDE processes a concatenated vector of the state, encoded stimulus, and context at time $t$ to determine the change in the next state.
 Our implementation uses a 2-layer MLP with hidden size 64 and tanh activation functions for the drift vector field.
 The diffusion function is identical to that of the generative SDE. \paragraph{Decoder} The decoder transforms latent states into observations.
 For systems with both neural and behavioral observations, we implement parallel neural and behavioral decoders.
 The neural decoder consists of an MLP with one hidden layer of size 128 and soft-plus activations.
 For $K$ neural populations, we employ $K$ similar MLPs, each with output size matching the neuron count in its corresponding population.
 These outputs' exponents define the rate parameter of a time-inhomogeneous Poisson distribution.
 The behavioral decoder uses two parallel linear transformations on the latent states to generate the mean and squared variance of a Gaussian distribution at each time step, defining the predicted behavior distribution.